unixzii/zed/docs/src/languages/java.md

 You can install either by opening {#action zed::Extensions}({#kb zed::Extensions}) and searching for `java`.

+We recommend you install one or the other and not both.

 ## Settings / Initialization Options

-The extension will automatically download the language server, see: [Manual JDTLS Install](#manual-jdts-install) below if you'd prefer to manage that yourself.
+Both extensions will automatically download the language server, see: [Manual JDTLS Install](#manual-jdts-install) below if you'd prefer to manage that yourself.

 For available `initialization_options` please see the [Initialize Request section of the Eclipse.jdt.ls Wiki](https://github.com/eclipse-jdtls/eclipse.jdt.ls/wiki/Running-the-JAVA-LS-server-from-the-command-line#initialize-request).